dmartorano/standardized_test/READMEsubmission.md

 # Maine-Focused Standardized Testing Guidance Project

+## Data Used

+act2019 - List of ACT information by state in 2019 sat2019 - List of SAT information by state in 2019 sat_act_by_college - Information relating SAT and ACT scores to college admissions collegescorecard2019locationinfo - Location information from colleges, derived from pulling location information from 2019 College Scorecard (https://collegescorecard.ed.gov/data/) satact2019 - Merged dataset derived from act2019 and sat2019 satactbycollegewithlocation - Merged dataset derived from sat_act_by_college and collegescorecard2019locationinfo

 ## Problem Statement

 As a high school guidance counselor in the state of Maine, I have observed trends in SAT and ACT score requirements by various colleges--in state and out of state--that my students have expressed interest in.
 I need to use this information to help guide them toward achieveable institutions that are the best fit for them, both academically and personally.